cwida/teseo/README.md

 make -j
 ```

-Note that the target `make install` is not available.
+Note that there is not a `make install` target, in contrast to what commonly found in other configure/make scripts.

 #### Linking